CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ### CVE_ID

-CVE-YEAR-NNNNNNN - the CVE ID
+CVE-YEAR-NNNNNNN - the CVE ID in the format listed in http://cve.mitre.org/cve/identifiers/syntaxchange.html#new

 ### DATE_REQUESTED